vigetlabs/microcosm/docs/guides/01-overview.md

 **Data is kept in one place.** Stores and actions are collections of pure functions; they have no state of their own.
 They provide instructions for how a microcosm should update itself.

+**Action types are generated automatically**.
+Actions constants are generated for an action creator when they are first triggered.
+Instead of subscribing to a constant, Stores listen to things like `action.open`, `action.loading`, `action.done`, and `action.failed`.

 **Microcosm is a transactional system**.
 Microcosm keeps track of all outstanding actions and operates on them sequentially as they resolve, in the order they were originally invoked.

-This design seeks to achieve a reasonable trade off between the simplicity of singletons and the privacy of class instances.
-In this guide, we'll break some of that down through a basic implementation.
+In this guide, we'll break some of this down through a basic implementation.

 ## Constructing a Microcosm